01-edu/public/subjects/java/piscine/StarMass/README.md

 ### Instructions

-For this last exercise, let's compute the mass of all objects in a galaxy, according their type.
+For this last exercise, let's compute the mass of all objects in a galaxy, according to their type.

 Firstly, let's add a mass property (it will be an integer) to all objects.
-I let you guess in which class to put it ;)
-You need to add the getter and setter for this property too.
+I let you guess the class where to add it ;) You need to add the getter and setter for this property too.
 You will need to add a mass argument to all the constructors.

 In the `Galaxy` class, we will add a new method `computeMassRepartition` which returns a Map.
-This map will have for key the Strings `Star`, `Planet` or `Other`.
-The values will be the sum of the mass of the object by their type.
+This map will have as keys the Strings `Star`, `Planet` or `Other`.
+The values will be the sum of the mass of the objects by their type.

 ### Usage